Waikato Rugby League

 Waikato Rugby League is the local sporting body responsible for the administration of rugby league in the Waikato region of New Zealand.
 The WRL are represented by the Waikato rugby league team.
 They are currently part of the Upper Central Zone along with Coastline Rugby League and Bay of Plenty Rugby League.

+Senior games are played across several venues; Hamilton - Resthills Park, Raahui Pookeka Huntly - Davies Park, and Albert Park - Te Awamutu.

+Womens/Waahine games take place at Albert Park - Te Awamutu.

+Junior Games take place at Ngaaruawahia High School, Resthills Park, and Hopuhopu Sports Grounds.

 History

 The league was constituted as the South Auckland Rugby League on 28 April 1921.